jaronritter01/QuestForKnowledge/readme.md

 - space to hover
 - lmb for a light and fast projectile
 - rmb for a heavy and slower spell
+- f to toggle current item
+- r to use current item
 - **Tip** dont be afraid to play around with your spells
+- **NOTE** The staff item has no function currently

 ## Getting Started
 __________________